electricimp/PubNub/README.md

 The [PubNub class](./PubNub.class.nut) wraps [PubNub’s API](http://www.pubnub.com/) for real-time messaging.

 The [MessageBus class](./MessageBus) uses the PubNub API to create seamless device to device communication (through their agents and PubNub).
-The MessageBus class is not yet implemented in Electric Imp’s IDE library.

 ## Contributors